ragavakrishnanns13/REC-Hostel/README.md

 # REC-Hostel
 The site is live on: https://ragavakrishnanns13.github.io/REC-Hostel/

-Developed a website (Front End) for my colleges' hostel for Software Engineering Project
+Developed a web application for my hostel management to streamline communication between hostellers and administration.
+Implemented features for viewing announcements, tracking attendance, and requesting housekeeping services.